Ryan Newman (racing driver): Rick Ware Racing (2023)

 On May 5, 2023, it was announced that Newman would make select starts for Rick Ware Racing in the No. 51 Ford, beginning with Darlington Raceway.
 Newman made 8 starts for Rick Ware Racing in 2023 with an average finish of 29.9.
+As of 2025 he has not raced since.

 Xfinity Series

 Newman made his Busch Series debut on February 24, 2001, at Rockingham in the Alltel 200.
 He started second and finished ninth; it was his first of fifteen appearances in the 2001 season, where he finished with one win and eight top-ten finishes.

 He joined Dale Earnhardt Jr.'s JR Motorsports for the 2009 campaign as the driver of the No. 5 Chevy, signing on for four appearances for the year.
 In May 2010, Newman was hired to drive the No. 1 car for Phoenix Racing at Dover.
 In 2011, Newman drove the No. 30 Chevrolet for Turner Motorsports at Phoenix International Raceway.

 On October 5, 2023, it was announced that Newman would run the Xfinity race at Homestead-Miami Speedway for MBM Motorsports' No. 66 Ford.